Alaska-Dispatch-News/a4a-creative-samples/README.md

 ```

 ## Validation
-All AMP4ADS creative must pass the AMP validation.
+All AMP4ADS creatives must pass the AMP validation.
 The Google [validator tool can be found here](https://validator.ampproject.org/).
 You must select the `AMP4ADS` option from the dropdown as there are different validation rules for creatives.

 ## Moving Forward
 The AMP4ADS spec is a new platform and there's likely to be changes going forward.
 Below are some pieces of official documentation which you can read to get up to speed with the evolution of it.